jillro/guilro.github.io/_posts/2014-01-23-guilro-protection-proxy-bundle-2.md

 ```

 Next step for me is adding a way to configure the ProxyManager to cache the proxy classes.
+**EDIT 27/02/2014 :** this is done !